Local Insights - Good places to Eat & Fun Things to Do

 Lively & great atmosphere most weeknights.

-Some great beers & ciders on tap, super-friendly staff & great pub food!
+Purveyor of good company, great times & fine ales!
+Super-friendly staff & great pub food!

 Kid-friendly places around the region that are great for everyone!

 Tahunanui Beach (halfway along beach behind sand-dunes, can park there, playground right there & the beach over the dunes)

 Founders Park (microbrewery with great beer & casual food, picnic tables, semi-fenced, playground!)

 Tasman on the Coastal Highway between here & Motueka (feed the eels), good food, playground (old-school equipment - supervision recommended!)

 Local food shopping information, supermarkets & specialty grocery stores